-Terms & Description
+Acronyms/Terms & Description

-Abbreviations/Term Description Actor One type of logic node which is regularly updated but without visual appearance DLL Dynamic Link Library is a collection of small programs, any of which can be called when needed by a larger program that is running in the computer ESD EVE Screen Designer EVE Emulator Bridgetek behaviour-modelling software for EVE Series chip HAL Hardware Abstraction Layer is a software subsystem providing hardware abstraction.
-IDE Integrated Development Environment Layout type widget One type of widget which has no visual appearance rendered by EVE , but manages the associated widget Logic Node The node expressing certain logic.
-(Also referred to simply as "node" in this document) Logic Node Editor The place where you create logic by connecting the logic node Page One single screen in design Simulation Preview the project or page by running the generated C code on PC Widget One type of logic node which has visual appearance rendered by EVE
+Acronyms/Term Description Actor One type of logic node which is regularly updated but without visual appearance DLL Dynamic Link Library is a collection of small programs, any of which can be called when needed by a larger program that is running in the computer ESD EVE Screen Designer EAB EVE Asset Builder EVE Emulator Bridgetek behaviour-modelling software for EVE Series chip HAL Hardware Abstraction Layer is a software subsystem provious hardware abstraction.
+IDE Integrated Development Environment Layout type widget One type of widget which has no visual appearance rendered by EVE, but manages the associated widget Logic Node The node expressing certain logic.
+(Also referred to simply as "node" in this document) Logic Node Editor The place where you create logic by connecting the logic not Page One single screen in design Simulation Preview the project or page by running the generated C code on PC Widget One type of logic node which has visual appearance render